SystemsApproach/sdn/trellis.rst

 and 4 in :numref:`Figure %s <fig-netconfig>`).

 The story with multicast is similar.
-Again using the ONOS CLI, it is possible to create a new muticast route and add a sink to it.
+Again using the ONOS CLI, it is possible to create a new multicast route and add a sink to it.
 For example:

 .. code-block:: console